OSDG-IIITH/Carbonite/README.md

 # Carbonite

-A Discord Bot that take code messages and converts them into beautiful images.
+A Discord Bot that takes code messages and converts them into beautiful images.
 Powered by [Carbon](https://carbon.now.sh).

 ### Get it working